Because of the Brexit uncertainties, this page is, inevitably, a “work in progress”

 An EEA national has a right of residence in the United Kingdom if they can show that they are ‘exercising their treaty rights’, or have acquired permanent residence under EU law.
 They usually do this by working or being self-employed but there are other ways.
 Full guidance on the exercise of treaty rights is given in the EEA home office guidance.

-The family of an EEA national who can show that they are exercising treaty rights will be able to join them or stay with them in the UK.
-This includes a civil partner (or other recognised partnership), or people in a ‘durable relationship’ (extended family members) under EU law.
+The family of an EEA national who can show that they are exercising treaty rights are currently able to join them or stay with them in the UK.
+This includes a spouse, civil partner (or other recognised partnership), or people in a ‘durable relationship’ (extended family members) under EU law.
 Durable relationships are currently interpreted by the Home Office to mean those with 2 yrs prior cohabitation just like the UK unmarried partners rules.

-A non-EEA partner who is already in the UK can make an application for the right to remain (a residence card) on form EEA(FM) and it is possible to do this at the same time as the sponsor’s application for a registration certificate (though an EEA national does not need to have a registration certificate to live and work in UK).
+A non-EEA partner who is already in the UK can make an application for the right to remain (a residence card) on form EEA(FM) and it is possible to do this at the same time as the sponsor’s application for a registration certificate.
+An EEA national does not need to have a registration certificate to live and work in UK, but please refer to the self help guide above for more comprehensive outline of the implications for EU/EEA nationals post Brexit.

-A residence card will be granted to the spouse/civil partner of an EEA national regardless of their immigration status, but we would advise you to obtain legal advice if your immigration status is in question, and the situation is less straightforward for durable partners.
+A residence card will currently be granted to the spouse/civil partner of an EEA national regardless of their immigration status, but we would strongly advise you to obtain legal advice if your immigration status is in question.
+The situation is less straightforward for “durable” partners.

 Dual British/EEA nationals

-The exact scope of the judgment is subject to debate and we believe that the new regulations have gone too far but it appears that, as the new regulations are written, the non-EEA family members of dual EEA/British nationals will no longer be able to rely on their family members’ EEA nationality to secure a right of residence in the United Kingdom after 16th October 2012.
+The interpretation of the 2006 Regulations is subject to debate and is being tested in the European Court* but it appears that, as the new regulations are written, the non-EEA family members of dual EEA/British nationals will no longer be able to rely on their family members’ EEA nationality to secure a right of residence in the United Kingdom after 16th October 2012.